Harsh902/TreesAndTents_ASP/SolutionCode.md

 :- not 3 {placeTent(4, A)} 3.
 `

- Now the column with 4 tents
+ Now the column with 4 tents:

 `
 :- not 4 {placeTent(2, A)} 4.